Causes of the First Intifada: Increasing Israeli settlement in the Palestinian Territories

-Emile A. Nakhleh of Mount St. Mary's University wrote that Israeli military checkpoints in the occupied Palestinian territories were at times manned by civilian settlers; "Many of these are teenagers, brandishing their weapons while the police watch.
+Nakhleh claimed that Israeli military checkpoints in the occupied Palestinian territories were at times manned by civilian settlers; "Many of these are teenagers, brandishing their weapons while the police watch.
 Indeed, one always sees a police car parked close to where these settlers search cars and check identity cards."
-Shortly prior to the outbreak of the Intifada, former Israeli Minister of Foreign Affairs Abba Eban argued that Israeli settlers "have a totally different set of rights and immunities" to Palestinians, creating "a society in the West Bank and Gaza in which a man's rights are defined not by his conduct or by any egalitarian principle, but by his ethnic identity."
+Shortly prior to the outbreak of the Intifada, former Israeli Minister of Foreign Affairs Abba Eban warned that Israeli settlers "have a totally different set of rights and immunities" to Palestinians, creating "a society in the West Bank and Gaza in which a man's rights are defined not by his conduct or by any egalitarian principle, but by his ethnic identity."

 1984 demonstration in Israel in support of the Jewish Underground.
 The Jewish Underground were a far-right group that carried out a number of attacks on Palestinians in the early 1980s.

 Zeev Maoz of the University of California, Davis has argued that the emergence of violent settler extremism, notably the Jewish Underground, in the late 1970s "complicated matters in the occupied territories," noting that settlers in the territories were not subject to the Defence (Emergency) Regulations applied to Palestinians and that the members of the Jewish Underground convicted of murder were pardoned after serving relatively short sentences.
 According to journalists Ronen Bergman and Mark Mazzetti, "reprisal attacks between settlers and Palestinians were an increasing problem" throughout the 1980s, with Israeli intelligence finding it increasingly difficult to infiltrate extremist settler groups after Gush Emunim fractured and to deter settler attacks on Palestinians, "with little police presence in the occupied territories and a powerful interest group ensuring that whoever was charged for the violence was released with a light sentence."

 According to Juan Tamayo of The Canberra Times, writing in December 1987, "If Israelis dismiss Rabbi Meir Kahane's proposals to expel all Arabs as being extremist, Palestinians see them as their future."
+According to Mandel, the implications of the growth in the Palestinian population led to Kahanism enjoying a "growing legitimacy" in Israeli public discourse, noting statements by two Israeli ministers that appeared to suggest that the Israeli government should support Palestinians wishing to emigrate outside of the occupied territories.